-Amazon is on track to deliver at its fastest speeds ever for Prime members globally in 2025, with more total items arriving the same or next day than ever before.
+Amazon delivered at its fastest speeds ever for Prime members globally in 2025, with more than 13 billion items arriving the same or next day.
 Through a combination of technological innovation, strategic facility placement, and specialized delivery methods, the company is setting new standards for speed and convenience.

 Here are eight ways Amazon is innovating to deliver quickly for customers.